-2020 2019
+2021 2020

 Customers at Year End:

-Residential 4,582 4,344
+Residential 5,003 4,582

-Small commercial 3,209 3,081
+Small commercial 3,194 3,209

-Large commercial 260 250
+Large commercial 271 260

-Industrial 15 16
+Industrial 15 15

 Non-regulated compressed natural gas distribution 3 3

-Total customers 8,069 7,694
+Total customers 8,486 8,069

 Natural gas prices are very competitive with other energy sources in Nova Scotia for large commercial and industrial customers.
 HGL currently has a CRP in place which was approved by the NSUARB in 2016 for commercial customers with consumption between 500 and 4,999 GJ per year.
 In the fall of 2017, HGL implemented an increase to the distribution rates that were previously reduced as provided under the CRP decision.
-An additional increase was made to distribution rates in the spring of 2018 and again in the fall of 2018 to partially restore the rates to previously approved cost of service levels.
+An additional increase was made to distribution rates in the spring of 2018 and again in the fall of 2018, with another planned for 2022, which will partially restore the rates to previously approved cost of service levels.
 Due to delays in gas infrastructure projects that are expected to further reduce the cost of natural gas in the Maritimes, in the fall of 2019, HGL filed an application to extend its CRP to the end of 2023.
 On April 21, 2020, HGL received final approval from the NSUARB to revise the CRP deferral mechanism and to extend the program to the end of 2023 as requested, effective January 1, 2020.
 To date the program has been successful in curtailing the migration of customers to propane.
 Since the implementation of the CRP, HGL has continued to add residential and commercial customers.
-The program has enabled HGL to remain competitive for this customer class during a period of low propane prices.
+The program has enabled HGL to remain competitive for this customer class.